-Name Education/Credentials Title Baldisseri, Richard Received a Masters in Business Administration from Oregon State University in 1995 and a Bachelor of Science degree in History from Western Oregon State University in 1993 Director Berry, Kimberly Received a diploma in Massage Therapy from Everest College in 2010 Admissions Representative Bolen, Brittani Admissions Representative Brinkerhoff, Barbara Received a Bachelor of Arts degree in Communications from Marylhurst University Admissions Representative Burgard, Christy Received a Bachelor of Fine Arts in Studio Arts from Montana State University in 2019 Admissions Coordinator Delzell, Nicholas Admissions Representative Gray, Lucille Admissions Representative McBee, Paige Admissions Representative Payne, Eric Received a Bachelor of Science degree from University of Oregon in 1988 Admissions Representative
+Name Education/Credentials Title

+Baldisseri, Richard Received a Masters in Business Administration from Oregon State University in 1995 and a Bachelor of Science degree in History from Western Oregon State University in 1993.
+Director

+Bolen, Brittani Admissions Representative

+Brinkerhoff, Barbara Received a Bachelor of Arts degree in Communications from Marylhurst University.
+Admissions Representative

+Burgard, Christy Received a Bachelor of Fine Arts in Studio Arts from Montana State University in 2019.
+Admissions Coordinator

+Delzell, Nicholas Admissions Representative

+Gray, Lucille Admissions Representative

+Jaeger, Kathleen Received a Bachelor of Arts degree in Psychology from Pacific University in 1991.
+Receptionist

+McBee, Paige Admissions Representative

+Payne, Eric Received a Bachelor of Science degree from University of Oregon in 1988.
+Admissions Representative

+Woods, Missi Admissions Representative